Join Our FREE Live Webinar

 With its rise in popularity, opponents have voiced concern, contending that real estate wholesalers are violating license law by performing actions that rise to a level that requires a Massachusetts real estate license.

-And more specifically, real estate wholesaling does not require a license if the wholesaler sells their interests (their equitable right to buy), as determined by the details written in the real estate contract.
+More specifically, real estate wholesaling does not require a license if the wholesaler sells their interests (their equitable right to buy), as determined by the details written in the real estate contract.

-A real estate wholesaler, like a flipper, enters into a purchase agreement or real estate contract – typically for an owner-occupied or rental property that is priced below market.
+A real estate wholesaler, like a flipper, enters into a purchase agreement or real estate contract – typically for an owner-occupied or rental property priced below market.
 The reduced price for the property usually results from highly motivated sellers who need to move quickly or have financial challenges to overcome and need to raise cash fast.

-The contract of sale legally re-defines the subject property’s ownership based on the Principle of Equitable Conversion (or Equitable Interest or Equitable Title), which references how financial interests in real property are determined –
+The contract of sale legally redefines the subject property’s ownership based on the Principle of Equitable Conversion (or Equitable Interest or Equitable Title), which references how financial interests in real property are determined.

 What Do You Need To Know About Wholesaling Properties In Massachusetts?

-Real Estate Trade Organizations in Massachusetts
+Real Estate Trade Organizations In Massachusetts

-Established in 1923, the NSR serves real estate professionals & property ownership issues along Massachusetts’ north shore.
+• The North Shore Realtors (NSR): Established in 1923, the NSR serves real estate professionals & property ownership issues along Massachusetts’ north shore.
 Members include licensees and affiliate industry members in appraising, mortgage brokers, and home inspectors, among others.

 The Real Estate Board in Massachusetts issues two types of licensees for each real estate agent.
 These include a licensed real estate broker and a licensed real estate salesperson.